 several airlines, including Delta, United and Southwest, have blocked AwardWallet from accessing member accounts and even sued to prevent them from gathering information from their websites.
 Why airlines would prevent you from looking up your balances with a third party application is beyond my understanding, but you live within the rules that are in place.

 To their credit, AwardWallet has tried to make importing your account information from these uncooperative airlines as simple as possible.
-You can either forward the account statements you receive by email to an email address provided to you by AwardWallet or you can set up an AwardWallet email as your account address with the airlines.
-If you do this, when AwardWaller receives your statement, they’ll scrape all the account information from the email and then forward it onto your personal email on file.
-I’ve found this system to work pretty well for me in the past.
+You can either forward the account statements you receive by email to an email address provided to you by AwardWallet, or you can set up an AwardWallet email as your account address with the airlines.
+If you do this, when AwardWallet receives your statement, they’ll scrape all the account information from the email and then forward it on to your personal email on file.
+Overall, I’ve found this system to work pretty well for me.

 So how’d I manage to mess this up?
 Simple.
 I didn’t set up one of our accounts properly and because of that, we lost all of our miles in that account.

-If I had realized her account was going to go inactive, there were many things I could have done to keep the miles active.
-Any one of these activities would have reset her account for another 24 months:
+If I had realized her account was going to go inactive, there were many things I could have done to reset her account for another 24 months: